-The Adoption Service provides adoptive families for Southend and consortium partners children as well as the National Register.
+The Adoption Service provides adoptive families for Southend and consortium partners, children as well as the National Register.
 The Agency offers placements with adopters who have been approved and who are provided with comprehensive support and training.

-The Adoption Service offers a therapeutic service for young people through the Child and Family Consultation Service, and where needed with adjoining Child and Family Consultation services, where adopters live outside the boundaries.
-The Marigold Family Centre also undertakes life story work with children.
+The Adoption Service offers a therapeutic service for young people through the local CAMHS, and where needed with adjoining CAMHS services, where adopters live outside the boundaries.
+The Marigold Assessment + also undertakes life story work with children.

-Specialist education support is available through the Looked after Children's Advisory Teacher and Liaison Officer until the making of an adoption order and beyond if the family reside in Southend.
+Specialist education support is available through the Looked after Children's Advisory Teacher and Virtual Head Teacher, until the making of an adoption order and beyond if the family reside in Southend.

-Specialist Health support is available through the agency's Looked after Children Nurse and Consultant Paediatrician, Dr Sriskandan.
+Specialist Health support is available through the agency's Looked after Children Nurse and Consultant Paediatrician, Dr Abraham.